Education

 - The skills, knowledge and competence to practice as a systemic family therapist;

-- an ethical positioning that allows them to scrutinise and reflect on their practice;
+- An ethical positioning that allows them to scrutinise and reflect on their practice;

 - A familiarity with theory and research that allows them to review and update their clinical work;